 - x (pandas.
-Series) the time series to calculate the feature of - c (str) the time series name - param (list) contains dictionaries {"coeff": x} with x int and x >= 0
+Series) the time series to calculate the feature of - c (str) the time series name - param (1ist) contains dictionaries {"coeff": x} with x int and x >= 0

+Returns the different feature values

 '''

 This function is of type: apply

-tsfresh.feature_extraction.feature_calculators.first_location_of_maximum(x,

-arg,
+'''

+'''

-args)
+\label{tsfresh.feature_extraction.feature_calculators.first_location_of_maximum\,(x, & arg, & args)

+'''

 Returns the first location of the maximum value of x.
 The position is calculated relatively to the length of x.

 Parameters x (pandas.
 Series) - the time series to calculate the feature of

-Returns the value of this feature

-Return type float

-This function is of type: aggregate

-tsfresh.feature\extraction.feature\calculators.first\location\of\minimum(x,

-arg,
+'''

-args)
+tsfresh.feature_extraction.feature_calculators.first_location_of_minimum(x, arg, args)

+'''

 Returns the first location of the minimal value of x.
 The position is calculated relatively to the length of x.

 Parameters x (pandas.
 Series) - the time series to calculate the feature of

-Returns the value of this feature

-Return type float

-This function is of type: aggregate

-tsfresh.feature_extraction.feature_calculators.has_duplicate(x, arg, args)

-Checks if any value in x occurs more than once
+''' tsfresh.feature_extraction.feature_calculators.has_duplicate (x, arg, args) Checks if any value in x occurs more than once '''

 Parameters x (pandas.
 Series) - the time series to calculate the feature of

+'''

 Returns the value of this feature

-Return type bool
+'''

+'''

 This function is of type: aggregate

-tsfresh.feature_extraction.feature_calculators.has_duplicate_max(x,

-arg,
+'''

+'''

-args)
+tsfresh.feature_extraction.feature_calculators.has_duplicate_max(x, arg, args)

+'''

 Checks if the maximum value of x is observed more than once

 Parameters x (pandas.
 Series) - the time series to calculate the feature of

-Returns the value of this feature

-Return type bool

-This function is of type: aggregate

-tsfresh.feature_extraction.feature_calculators.has_duplicate_min(x,
+'''

-args)
+tsfresh.feature_extraction.feature_calculators.has_duplicate_min(x, arg, args)

+'''

 Checks if the minimal value of x is observed more than once

 Parameters x (pandas.
 Series) - the time series to calculate the feature of

-Returns the value of this feature

-Return type bool

-This function is of type: aggregate

-tsfresh.feature_extraction.feature_calculators.index_mass_quantile(x,

-args)

-Those apply features calculate the relative index i where q\% of the mass of the time series x lie left of i.
-For

-example for q = 50\% this feature calculator will return the mass center of the time series

 '''

+tsfresh.feature_extraction.feature_calculators.index_mass_quantile(x, arg, args)

+'''

+Those apply features calculate the relative index i where q% of the mass of the time series x lie left of i.
+For example for q = 50% this feature calculator will return the mass center of the time series

 - x (pandas.
-Series) the time series to calculate the feature of - c (str) the time series name - param (list) contains dictionaries {"q": x} with x float
+Series) the time series to calculate the feature of - c(str) the time series name - param (list) contains dictionaries {"q": x} with x float